mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 A dogfight will normally be over long before spacecraft outside it are able to act, as dogfights use six second rounds while space combat usually uses six minute rounds, so resolve the dogfight fully before moving back to space combat rounds.

 BOARDING ACTIONS There is little in space combat more exciting and terrifying than a boarding action.
 Marines launch themselves from a closely manoeuvring ship or dedicated small craft and hurl themselves at an enemy vessel in an attempt to gain entry and pacify the crew.
-These actions lead to vicious firefights with high- powered weaponry being used in the tight confines of a ship’s corridors.
+These actions lead to vicious firefights with high- powered weaponry being used in the tight confines of a ship's corridors.

 Once two ships are within less than one kilometer of each other (Adjacent range), any marines on board can launch a boarding action during the Actions Step.
 A boarding action takes 2D rounds to complete, after which its results are decided.